sakshikumar19/prometheus-energy-analysis/README.md

 - `--machine` matches the `instance` string in both files.
 - The two series overlap in time for the selected window.
 - The input follows Prometheus matrix JSON format (`data.result[].values`).

+## AI Assistance

+During development, I employed a locally configured AI assistant tuned with the following SYSTEM PROMPT:

+> *“You are a code auditor.
+Provide micro-suggestions focused on clarity, naming consistency, structure, layout and minor completeness gaps.
+Avoid major refactors or architectural changes.”*

+This setup allowed the AI to consistently provide concise, review-style feedback on test-suite structure for the analysis pipeline and coverage checks for edge cases (like empty or malformed Prometheus result arrays)